microsoft/iomt-fhir/docs/Sandbox.md

 ## Verification

-Copy the FHIR server URL, client ID and client secret from the deployment output to query the FHIR server (NOTE: this client ID and secret are used by the IoMT FHIR Connector for Azure and shouldn't be used on any other production services.')
+Copy the FHIR server URL from the deployment output to query the FHIR server.

 After a few minutes, you should begin to [see observations in the FHIR server](https://docs.microsoft.com/azure/healthcare-apis/access-fhir-postman-tutorial) from the simulated devices using the following GET URL